 The Government announced on September 21, 2022 (link) that they will continue to implement the previous measure to enable employers to extend the existing contracts with their outgoing helpers.
 For all contracts that expire on or before December 31, 2022, the Commissioner for Labour has given in-principle consent for extending the employment period for a maximum period of six months, on the basis that such variation is agreed upon by both the employer and the domestic worker.
-However, the government announced the flexibility arrangements to assist foreign domestic helpers and their employers under the epidemic of Covid – including extending their contracts and deferring returning their origin places – will be discontinued by May next year.
+However, the government announced the flexibility arrangements to assist foreign domestic helpers and their employers under the epidemic of Covid – including extending their contracts and deferring returning their origin places – will be discontinued on May 1, 2023 next year.

 The following flexibility arrangements will be implemented until April 30, 2023.

 - Extension of validity period of existing contracts: For all helper contracts expiring on or before April 30, 2023, employers may apply for extending the validity period of the existing contracts with their outgoing helper.
 However, applications for further extension of contracts which have already been extended under the previously announced flexibility arrangements will not be considered.
 If an employer needs to continue to employ his/her helper beyond the six-month extended period, the employer should consider applying for a contract renewal with the existing helper.
 All applications should reach the Immigration Department (ImmD) on or before April 30, 2023.